Medical cannabis: United States

-In the United States, the use of cannabis for medical purposes is legal in 37 states, four out of five permanently inhabited U.S. territories, and the District of Columbia.
-An additional 11 states have more restrictive laws allowing the use of low-THC products.
+In the United States, the use of cannabis for medical purposes is legal in 38 states, four out of five permanently inhabited U.S. territories, and the District of Columbia.
+An additional 10 states have more restrictive laws allowing the use of low-THC products.
 Cannabis remains illegal at the federal level under the Controlled Substances Act, which classifies it as a Schedule I drug with a high potential for abuse and no accepted medical use.
 In December 2014, however, the Rohrabacher–Farr amendment was signed into law, prohibiting the Justice Department from prosecuting individuals acting in accordance with state medical cannabis laws.

+In the US, the FDA has approved two oral cannabinoids for use as medicine in 1985: dronabinol (pure delta-9-THC; brand name Marinol) and nabilone (a synthetic neocannabinoid; brand name Cesamet).
+In the US, they are both listed as Schedule II, indicating high potential for side effects and addiction.

 Economics

 Distribution

 The method of obtaining medical cannabis varies by region and by legislation.
 In the US, most consumers grow their own or buy it from cannabis dispensaries in states where it is legal.
 Marijuana vending machines for selling or dispensing cannabis are in use in the United States and are planned to be used in Canada.
 In 2014, the startup Meadow began offering on-demand delivery of medical marijuana in the San Francisco Bay Area, through their mobile app.

 Almost 70% of medical cannabis is exported from the United Kingdom, according to a 2017 United Nations report, with much of the remaining amount coming from Canada and the Netherlands.